 Page Size: the size of your web page is directly proportional to page speed.
 Smaller pages load faster than larger pages.
 The trends from the past few years show that the average page size for most websites has been on the rise.

 According to KeyCDN, the average web page has grown 317% from about 702kb in 2010 to over 3,422kb in 2017.
 This means that you should find ways to improve the speed of your web page regardless of its growing size.

-Page size and weight: page font and weight plays an important role in the page speed.
-According to Google, you should keep the weight of your pages below 500KB, even though they found that 70% of pages they analyzed were over 1MB, 36% over 2MB and 12% over 4MB.
+Page size and weight: page font and weight play an important role in page speed.
+According to Google, you should keep the weight of your pages below 500KB, even though they found that 70% of pages they analyzed were over 1MB, 36% over 2MB, and 12% over 4MB.